Skip to main content

 The Swiss Privacy Foundation

 Tresorit's headquarters in Switzerland places it under Swiss privacy laws, which are among the most robust globally.
-Critically, Swiss jurisdiction means Tresorit is not subject to the US CLOUD Act, which can compel US-based providers to grant government access to user data.
+Swiss jurisdiction means Tresorit is not subject to the US CLOUD Act, which can compel US-based providers to hand over user data to government agencies.

 For professionals working with clients internationally or individuals concerned about data sovereignty, this legal framework provides protection beyond technical encryption alone.